FanMaker/Turducken/README.md

 ### Location Tracking

 FanMaker UI asks for user's permission to track their location the first time it loads.
+By default the FanMaker SDK will have location tracking enabled for features like Auto Checkin.
 However, location tracking can be enabled/disabled by calling the following static functions:

 ```
 // To manually disable location tracking